Carrier-based aircraft: Short take-off and vertical landing

-STOVL take-offs are accomplished with "ski-jumps", instead of a catapult.
-STOVL use usually allows aircraft to carry a larger payload as compared to during VTOL use, while avoiding the complexity of a catapult.
+Short take-off and vertical landing (STOVL) aircraft perform short-distance take-offs usually by means of ski-jumps, but perform thrust vectoring-assisted vertical landing.
+STOVL use usually allows aircraft to carry a larger payload as compared to during VTOL use, while avoiding the complexity of catapult and arrestor gears.
 The best known example is the Hawker Siddeley Harrier Jump Jet, despite being capable of VTOL take-offs, is usually operated as a STOVL aircraft to increase its fuel and weapons load.